 Link KCS Benefits to Organizational Goals

-The strategic framework can improve the organization's engagement, helping people see the link between the KCS benefits and the organization's top level goals.
+The strategic framework can improve the organization's engagement, helping people see the link between the KCS practices and benefits to the organization's top-level goals.
 These, in turn, cascade down to departmental objectives and justify the outcomes that team leaders use to build their balanced scorecards (see Performance Assessment for more information on balanced scorecards).
-This continuity in goals—from big picture to team to individual—is a key success factor in deploying KCS, maintaining progress, and promoting understanding and confidence across the organization.
+This continuity in goals—from the big picture to the team to an individual is critical.
+The ability of the knowledge worker to see the link between their goals and the organization's is a key success factor in deploying KCS, sustaining the benefits, and promoting understanding and confidence across the organization.

-The strategic framework is the foundation for a successful KCS adoption because it provides context for the key stakeholders: the organizational leaders, the employees, and the customers.
+The strategic framework is the foundation for a successful KCS adoption because it provides context for the three primary stakeholders: the requestors (customers), the knowledge workers and the organization.
 The framework enables us to talk with executives on their terms by linking the KCS benefits to the top-level organizational objectives.
-When it comes to communication to team members and others, a strategic framework provides the central messaging document.
+When it comes to communicating with team members and others, a strategic framework provides the central messaging document.

-Here is an example of a strategic framework expressed in terms of the primary stakeholders (customer, the knowledge worker, and the company) and the specific contributions of the KCS program:
+Here is an example of a strategic framework expressed in terms of the primary stakeholders (requestor, knowledge worker, and the organization) and the specific contributions of the KCS program:

-Leaders should select the measures and goals that link to customer success (the desired outcome), not activities.
+Leaders should select the measures and goals that link to requestor success (the desired outcome), not activities.
 This is the same message that we deliver for individuals, but the metrics are implemented at a group or organizational level.
-Some good examples of higher-level metrics that are only measured at the group level include customer usage metrics about self-service access and success, as well as internal metrics like time to publish to self-service.
+Some good examples of higher-level metrics that are only measured at the group level include metrics about requestor's frequency of use and success with self-service, as well as internal metrics like time to publish to self-service.
 If we measure the wrong things or fail to balance them well, we are likely to drive the wrong behaviors and wrong results.

-Employee loyalty and engagement is another important factor.
-People management practices of employee loyalty surveys and measurements for turnover and attrition fit in here.
+Knowledge worker loyalty and engagement is another important factor.
+The usual practices of employee loyalty, buy-in and job satisfaction surveys, as well as measures for turnover and attrition, fit in here.

-Operational efficiency of productivity is also a typical goal.
+The operational efficiency, productivity, and capacity are also typical goals.
 We have noted the KCS factors that influence costs and contribute to profitability.
 However, pure cost reduction is a going-out-of-business strategy.
 The discussion should be about increased capacity and identifying ways to increase revenue, instead of cost reduction.
 (See the ROI section that follows for more detail.)

-In considering organizational goals and the right outcomes to emphasize, we need to consider all the support paths we provide.
-Can customers use their choices of assisted support, self-help, and community-based support?
+In considering organizational goals and the right outcomes to emphasize, we need to consider all the support paths our requestors use, like assisted support, self-service, and community-based support.
 How will KCS enable or impact these different paths?
 Which metrics can we capture?
-How can KCS reduce requirements for expensive channels (telephone, email) and increase use of inexpensive channels like self-service or communities?
-It may help to think about what we measure today.
-What percentage of our audience uses self-service first, and what is their success rate with that?
+How can KCS reduce requirements for expensive channels (assisted) and increase the use of inexpensive channels like self-service or communities?
+Most organizations will need to expand the scope of their measurement model and add measures for things like the percentage of our requestors who use self-service first, and what is their success rate with that?
 Baseline measures for these kinds of things allow us to forecast the benefits and assess our progress.

 Keeping in mind our organization's objectives, here are KCS-oriented measures to consider: